-Take your four-legged family member to the crate and say “crate” with a doggie treat in your hand and point to the inside.
-When your dog goes inside, give him the treat and close the door.
+Take your four-legged family member to the crate, say “crate” with a doggie treat in your hand, and point to the inside.
+Give him the treat when your dog goes inside and closes the door.

-You then sit in the same room where you are seen for about five minutes, then leave the room where he can’t see you and do something for a few minutes.
+You then sit in the same room where you are seen for about five minutes, leave the room where he can’t see you, and do something for a few minutes.

-Return to sitting near the crate for another five minutes or so and let your dog out.
-Repeat this several times a day and increase the amount of time that he is crated without seeing you.
+Return to sitting near the crate for another five minutes and let your dog out.
+Repeat this twice daily and increase the time he is crated without seeing you.
 Your dog may decide he loves his crate at this point and may even sleep in it all night.